Father and son reported as missing on Beaver Lake

 BCSO reports that the two left Lost Bridge on Beaver Lake at 11 a.m.
 Thursday, March 16, in kayaks and were reported missing hours later.

+The BCSO says that "the search area was about 2000 square feet— I think it's about a 15-mile area that we're searching between the land and the water, it's just going to take a little while. "

-The Bentonville Alert System sent out a warning stating two kayakers were overdue on Beaver Lake in the Lost Bridge area earlier in the day:
+The Bentonville Alert System sent out a warning stating two kayakers were overdue on Beaver Lake in the Lost Bridge area on Thursday, March 17:

 BCSO says that they found one kayak and one life jacket in the Pine Log Hollow area.